From a cyborg manifesto to hacking humanity, read this artist’s tech-themed poetry created on the spot

 And we step back from likes

-And we step into to experiences
+And we step into experiences

 And we step